dschinkel/express-casper-scaffolding/README.md

 Be aware that "Bare Minimum" for this project means:

-- there is no task automation built-in,
+- there is no task automation built-in
 - there is no process management or error-handling built-in
 - there is no templating system being utilized